 - Skewing can occur since the rows of a partition are copied to the same AMP.

-- Suppose the number of distinct values of the PARTITION BY columns is high compared to the number of AMPS.
-In that case, the distribution is carried out according to the PARTITION BY key using the well-known hashing algorithm on the partition by columns.
+- Suppose the number of distinct values of the PARTITION BY columns is higher than the number of AMPs.
+In that case, the distribution is carried out according to the PARTITION BY key using the well-known hashing algorithm on the PARTITION BY columns.

-- Suppose the number of distinct values of the PARTITION BY columns is higher than the number of AMPS.
-In that case, the distribution is carried out according to the ranges of key values defined by the PARTITION by columns plus the ORDER BY column(s).
+- Suppose the number of distinct values of the PARTITION BY columns is lower than the number of AMPs.
+In that case, the distribution is carried out according to the ranges of key values defined by the PARTITION BY columns plus the ORDER BY column(s).

-Here is an example where we added a column to the ORDER BY clause (which, of course, reduces skewing only if the ORDER BY clause is used for data distribution):
+We added a column to the ORDER BY clause, which reduces skewing only if the clause is utilized for data distribution.

 Original Query (Heavily Skewed)